Chicxulub crater

 The Chicxulub crater is an impact crater buried underneath the Yucatán Peninsula in Mexico.
-Its center is offshore, but the crater is named after the onshore community of Chicxulub Pueblo (not the larger coastal town of Chicxulub Puerto).
+The crater is named after the onshore inland community of Chicxulub Pueblo.
 It was formed slightly over 66 million years ago when an asteroid, about 10 km in diameter, struck Earth.
-The crater is estimated to be 200 km in diameter and 30 km in depth.
+The crater is estimated to be 200 km in diameter and is buried to a depth of about 1 km beneath younger sedimentary rocks.
 It is one of the largest impact structures on Earth, alongside the much older Sudbury and Vredefort impact structures, and the only one whose peak ring is intact and directly accessible for scientific research.

 The crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in the Yucatán Peninsula during the late 1970s.
 Penfield was initially unable to obtain evidence that the geological feature was a crater and gave up his search.
 Later, through contact with Alan R. Hildebrand in 1990, Penfield obtained samples that suggested it was an impact feature.
 Evidence for the crater's impact origin includes shocked quartz, a gravity anomaly, and tektites in surrounding areas.

 The date of the impact coincides with the Cretaceous–Paleogene boundary (commonly known as the K–Pg or K–T boundary).
 It is now widely accepted that the devastation and climate disruption resulting from the impact was the primary cause of the Cretaceous–Paleogene extinction event, a mass extinction of 75% of plant and animal species on Earth, including all non-avian dinosaurs.